Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Introduction

-A body of works focuses on stability, \eg~\cite{ren2017finite,SUN2021419} are concerned with finite-time delay-dependent stability of discrete-time systems, \cite{BEREZANSKY2015605} finds sufficient conditions for uniform stability of linear delay systems, and~\cite{Chehardoli2019,8844785} analyze consensus and error compensation for vehicular platoons.
-Another line of work deals with maximizing performance for structured controllers, \eg~\cite{8358743,Michiels2016} study $ \mathcal{H}_2 $-norm minimization for time-delay systems, \cite{SOUDBAKHSH2017171} proposes a cyber-physical architecture with LQR for wide-area power systems, \cite{MORATO202178} develops a procedure for time-varying dead-time compensation by adapting the Filtered Smith Predictor, and~\cite{9137405} investigates sensor-and-processing selection for optimal estimation in star networks.
+A \review{large body of work} focuses on stability, \eg~\cite{ren2017finite,SUN2021419} are concerned with finite-time delay-dependent stability of discrete-time systems, \cite{BEREZANSKY2015605} finds sufficient conditions for uniform stability of linear delay systems, \cite{MUNZ20101252} characterizes stability and consensus conditions with homogeneous and heterogeneous feedback delays, and~\cite{Chehardoli2019,8844785} analyze consensus and error compensation for vehicular platoons.
+Another line of work deals with maximizing performance for structured controllers, \eg~\cite{8358743,Michiels2016,8430769} study $ \mathcal{H}_2 $-norm minimization for time-delay network systems, \cite{SOUDBAKHSH2017171} proposes a cyber-physical architecture with LQR for wide-area power systems, \cite{MORATO202178} develops a procedure for time-varying dead-time compensation by adapting the Filtered Smith Predictor, and~\cite{9137405} investigates sensor-and-processing selection for optimal estimation in star networks.

-A more recent trend is designing the controller architecture.
-For large-scale systems, this leads naturally to sparse network structures, which can tame issues as communication overhead and scalability.
-This is achieved by introducing penalty terms in the cost function to trade performance for controller complexity, \eg~\cite{7835692,9216852,7347386,6497509,BAHAVARNIA201710395}.
-In particular, reference~\cite{7378905} proposed the \textit{Regularization for Design} framework, addressing optimization of communication links.
+A more recent trend is optimizing the controller architecture.
+For large-scale systems, this means sparsifying the structure to enhance communication and scalability.
+This is achieved by introducing penalty terms to trade performance for controller complexity~\cite{6497509,dorjovchebulTPS14,7835692,9216852,7347386,BAHAVARNIA201710395,7378905,ANDERSON2019364}.
+In particular,~\cite{7378905} proposes the \textit{Regularization for Design}, addressing optimization of communication links, while~\cite{ANDERSON2019364} investigates communication locality and its relation to control design within the \textit{System Level Synthesis}.